kristofmoldovan/melytanulas-hf/README.md

 The repository is structured as follows:

 - **`src/`**: Contains the source code for the machine learning pipeline.
-    - `00-print-config.py`: Script to print configuration variables and model architectures for verification.
+    - `00a-print-config.py`: Script to print configuration variables and model architectures for verification.
+    - `00b-data-download.py`: Script to download and setup raw data from Google Drive.
     - `01-data-preprocessing.py`: Scripts for loading, cleaning, and preprocessing the raw data.
     - `02-training.py`: The main script for defining the model and executing the training loop.
     - `03-evaluation.py`: Scripts for evaluating the trained model on test data and generating metrics.